 But guess what: you can be super excited about college and still have lingering doubts, fears, and questions.
 That’s totally normal—and your friends probably feel the same way.
 To help ease your mind, take a look at these real-world answers to some of the most common “what if” questions about college.
 Everything will be okay—we promise!

 What if I end up hating my college?

-Hate is such a strong word, you guys.
+Hate is such a strong word.
 It’s important to remember that going to college, in all likelihood, is the biggest change you’ve experienced yet in life.
-It’s going to have ups and downs.
+It’s going to have its ups and downs.
 You’re probably aware of that, though, so the real question becomes: what if you’re weeks or months into your freshman year and it’s been nothing but downs?